An Empire Strikes Home Part One

 “We are trained to always be on alert because you never know when a scenario is going to change.”

 See?
 They’re trained to see home invasions as “scenarios”.
 That is because they are specialists and because they have been militarized psychologically.
 I say that because in the S.W.A.T. team members’ heads, a home invasion is an “operation”.
 That’s how soldiers see that kind of work.
+(So here we have a case of cops thinking like soldiers.)
 And that is how an increasing number of our local peace officers across the nation are seeing it, because an increasing river of Federal funding continues to grow its way into our Counties, such as Pima County, Arizona.

 Along with that funding comes training, courtesy of Federal programs.
 The local peace officer becomes psychologically cognizant of a more professional approach to law enforcement.
 He has, through Federal grace and Fusion Centers, a notion of interface with the U.S. military, which also is being schooled and trained to interface with local law enforcement.
 So it’s obvious that a common perception of a common chain of command with a common set of tactics and training “scenarios” is called for.
 We are after all in modern times, and all that.

 But Deputy Ogan was happy to say plenty to the news journalists.
 Look at what he said next –

 “We don’t always know what the bad guy is going to do”, said Pima County Deputy, Jason Ogan.